 If you have assets that you cannot liquidate, sell, or raise money on, you may be able to exclude those assets.
 The law counts assets that are available; if there is a reason why you truly cannot use the asset, or its value, to pay for your care and your needs, then the asset may not be countable at all.
 You would have to prove that you could not use the asset, and why.
 This is an issue that you may need legal help with, and you may need to file an appeal.

 Transferring, giving away or selling resources for less than fair market value is called a "disposal of resources".
 Medical Assistance looks back at the five years prior to your application to see if you made any disposals.
-For every $6800 disposed of you will be disqualified for one month of Medical Assistance coverage of your nursing home care.
-The penalty period starts on the ¬later of: the first day of the month after which assets are transferred for less than fair market value, or the date on which you are eligible for Medical Assistance—Long Term Care.
+For every $7940 transferred (or one day for every $261 transferred) you will be disqualified for one month of Medical Assistance coverage of your nursing home care.
+The penalty period starts on the later of: the first day of the month after which assets are transferred for less than fair market value, or the date on which you are eligible for Medical Assistance—Long Term Care.
 If you give away property or money on more than one occasion, the second penalty does not begin to run until the end of the first one.
 The length of the disqualification depends on the value of the resources transferred.

 Refusing to accept income you are entitled to receive, or transferring the right to receive it to someone else also is a disposal, and can result in severe penalties.
 NOTE: Inheritances are lump sum income and are pro-rated as income over the months remaining in the certification period.
 If a nursing home resident's spouse dies and the resident is not an heir under the spouse's will, the resident must file a claim for the elective share of the spouse's estate.
 Failure to file a claim for the elective share is treated as a disposal of an asset.
 Note: There is a time limit for filing a claim for the elective share.
 The deceased spouse's estate may have to be probated.
 Call the Register of Wills office or a lawyer for information.